Accounting Services

 INTRODUCTION

-In recent years the Office of Management and Budget has become concerned with the costing practices and increased indirect cost recoveries of universities and has made several revisions to OMB Circular A-21, "Cost Principles for Educational Institutions".
-In addition, the Cost Accounting Standards Board (CASB) which has generally provided cost accounting standards for firms in the private sector has also shown concern.
-CASB requires private firms performing federally sponsored projects to comply with nineteen cost accounting standards.
-As of FY2000, Four of these standards that deal with consistent treatment of cost were included in OMB Circular A-21.
+The Office of Management and Budget (OMB) issued guidelines for costing practices and indirect cost recoveries called Uniform Guidance (UG), or 2 CFR 200, "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards" (formerly referred to as OMB Circular A-21).
+In addition, the Cost Accounting Standards Board (CASB) requires private firms performing federally sponsored projects to comply with nineteen cost accounting standards.
+As of FY2000, four of these standards that deal with consistent treatment of cost were included in CFR 200.
 In addition to complying with the cost accounting standards, Louisiana State University Health Sciences Center, New Orleans (LSUHSC-NO or the University) is required to file a disclosure statement to the Department of Health and Human Services (DHHS), Division of Cost Allocation (DCA) to disclose our accounting practices, policies and procedures for assigning costs to Federally sponsored programs and to attest to the consistency of those practices.

 The Facilities and Administrative cost rate is made up of the following components: